The basics of reading, writing and arithmetic are the core skills at the heart of any primary school curriculum.

 Head teacher Jonathan Bishop explains:

-'We will provide a curriculum that inspires and engages children so that they want to come to school every morning, because they love the opportunities and they are engrossed in learning - that's what every parent wants.'
+'We provide a curriculum that inspires and engages children so that they want to come to school every morning, because they love the opportunities and they are engrossed in learning - that's what every parent wants.'